 What to look for: The best Woolrich items are vintage work-wear items and current jackets/coats.
 We skip any ugly jackets or blasé, earth toned fashion items from the 90’s.
 Look for items made of canvas, denim, or leather, typically lined with the characteristic red and black plaid wool.

 Profit Potential & Market Outlook: The market for low level Woolrich items is now non-existent due to market saturation.
-Clothing brands that sell well on eBay are either currently fashionable or at least hard to find.
+The clothing brands that sell well on eBay are typically either currently fashionable or at least hard to find.
 Luckily, in this case, the current fashion trends, however, have resulted in a huge demand for the style of clothing Woolrich manufactured pre 1980.
 If you see it, grab it!